 The main gate is facing south and is invisible from the outside.

-The ruins of an imposing two-storey building rise on the west of the main gate.
-This building had a large hall of ceremonies and should have been the residence of the master.
-Near the main gate, there was a large open courtyard, during the Turkish occupation some houses were built to house the families of the guards.
+On the west of the main gate rise the ruins of an imposing two-storey building.
+This building, most probably the residence of the master, had a large hall of ceremonies.
+Near the main gate, there was a large open courtyard.
+During the Turkish occupation houses were built to house the families of the guards.

 To the north and east, the walls lead to strong bastions and polygonal towers with ‘M’ shaped ramparts.

 The south-west walls lead to a strong square bastion.
 Visible in its masonry are marble blocks, coming from the ruins of an older important building of the area.
-In the bastion was the guards’ room and it used to have a stone-paved roof that had a huge bronze cannon installed in the Venetian era.
+The guards’ room was in the bastion and had a stone-paved roof with a huge bronze cannon installed in the Venetian era.

-The walls on the south-west side are reinforced by an imposing cylindrical tower; the second castle arched gate, which faces the “arches” of the aqueduct, is located near this tower.
+The walls on the south-west side are reinforced by an imposing cylindrical tower; near this tower you can see the second castle arched gate, which faces the “arches” of the aqueduct.

-On the north side of the castle, which is the tallest and most inaccessible part of the rocky hill, stands the inner fortress, the last defence stronghold.
-The church of Prophet Elias is built there.
+The inner fortress, the last defence of the stronghold, stands on the north side of the castle – the tallest and most inaccessible part of the rocky hill.
+There they built the church of Prophet Elias.

-Underneath the marble-tiled church floor, lies the great reservoir of the fortress, while nearby are the ruins of an austere, single-aisle church, probably St. John of the Franks.
+Underneath the marble-tiled church floor, lies the great reservoir of the fortress.
+Nearby you will see the ruins of an austere, single-aisle church, probably St. John of the Franks.